davidgaulin/tmp-integration-gitops/ircc-integration-amq-streams/README.md

-#Introduction
+# Introduction
-Contains all the yaml file to applied on top of the AMQ Streams Operator in the ircc-integration-amq-streams namespace
+Contains all the yaml file to deploy all the resources required for an AMQ Streams Cluster based on the OpenShift AMQ Stream Operator.